Emma Watson On Hollywood, Belle, And Just Wanting To ‘Hang Out With My Cats’

 Emma Watson Is Still Tackling Life In Hollywood

-The Harry Potter film franchise went a long way towards launching Emma Watson’s career, and since that series of films reached its conclusion, the actress has continued to build an impressive list of credits.
-As People reports, Emma is now as iconic as the characters she has played, yet as an actress, she’s still compelled to justify turning down roles.
+The Harry Potter film franchise went a long way towards launching Emma Watson’s career and, since that series of films reached its conclusion, the actress has continued to build an impressive list of credits.
+As People reports, Emma is now as iconic as the characters she has played, yet, as an actress, she’s still compelled to justify turning down roles.

 Watson shares her thoughts on having to explain to her agents and eager studio producers why she’s choosing some roles and turning down others.